 - While many acupuncturists will tell you that the needles are “painless,” in my experience both from receiving acupuncture myself and observing sessions with my own dogs, there can be some pain involved.
 Animals are far more sensitive than humans and sometimes, stimulating the acu-point through touch is much less “invasive” than the use of a needle in the same point.

 In addition, I also use Moxa (dried mugwort) for certain conditions.There are many different ways to use moxa, but all give off a radiant heat that penetrates the body very well.
 This makes moxa really good for deficient, cold and stagnant conditions.
-Like most things in nature, the Qi/Chi (or energy) in our bodies reacts to cold by contracting and heat by expanding.
+Like most things in nature, the Qi/Chi (or energy) in our bodies reacts to cold by contracting and to heat by expanding.
 Therefore cold Qi/Chi has a tendency to contract, or stagnate, and warm qi has the tendency to expand, or flow smoothly.
 By warming the Qi/Chi along the meridians or directly at certain acupoints with moxa, we help to build the Chi/Qi and blood in the body, and improve circulation.

 There are two ways to use Moxa — direct and indirect — but since animals are covered in fur/hair, I only use it in an indirect way.
 I use a Moxa Stick or Pole that, when lit, emits a warm, radiant, and infrared heat.
 By holding the stick above specific acupressure points or along meridians, I warm the point or meridian to help the flow of Qi/Chi.